 My love of all things glass started when I was on holiday with my mum, I was 12 years old and she took me to see the Hokitika Glass factory.
 Ever since that day I have loved how glass can be made and changed into so many things.
 I have collected different types of glass ever since then.

-Fusing glass in a kiln over 1200 degree is exciting and challenging and I love it.
+Fusing glass in a kiln over 1200 degrees is exciting and challenging and I love it.
 Molten glass is so graceful when it moves and as it cools you can see it changing before your eyes and sometimes you just don’t know what you are going to end up with.
 Every piece is unique and interesting.
-I will be looking into a larger kiln so that I can start to make some large fused platters and art sculptures.
+I have recently brought a larger kiln so that I can start to make some large fused platters and art sculptures.

 Coromandel is one of the most beautiful, rustic, original, creative places to live in our world so finding inspiration is easy.
 Every day there is something else to inspire and challenge me to try something new.

 I am now working in our studio full time.
 I will be either sanding and finishing Kevin's wood creations or playing and experimenting with glass, and I love it.